biowink/oksse/sample-jvm/README.md

-Allows connecting to a stream of events according to the [Server-Sent Events](../README.md) protocol, logging everything that happens.
+Sample app to test the SSE server, it allows connecting to a stream of events according to the [Server-Sent Events](../README.md) protocol and logs everything that happens.

+Use any dummy SSE server or the one provided in the project to test the sample app

 ## Compile